FlorentH-12/Rick-Morty-App/README.md

 npm start'

 Features

 To get all the information to construct the app, Rick & Morty API was used.
-You may clic on a character to see is description.
+You may clic on a character to see its description.
-Use the next and previous button to navigate between the characters.
+Use the next and previous buttons to navigate between the characters.